 8 Expert Tips for When Aging Parents Won’t Listen

-Research out of Penn State University, the New Jersey Institute for Successful Aging and the Rowan University School of Osteopathic Medicine, found that 77% of grown children think their parents are stubborn about taking their advice or getting help with daily problems.
+Research out of Penn State University, the New Jersey Institute for Successful Aging and the Rowan University School of Osteopathic Medicine, found that 77% of adult children believe their parents are stubborn about taking their advice or getting help with daily problems.

 Mary Heitger-Marek, a 46-year-old program analyst from Annapolis, Maryland, could write the book on parental stubbornness.
-Her parents were living in a condo in Florida with steep stairs and ongoing health problems.
+Her parents were living in a condo in Florida with ongoing health problems and steep stairs.
 She begged them to move near her to a housing community with support.
-Instead, they bought a home in Florida with a yard and a pool.
-They also acquired a dog.
-Several falls (some from walking the dog) and multiple surgeries ensued.
+Instead, they bought a home in Florida with a pool and yard.
+They also acquired a pet.
+Several falls (some from walking their new dog) and multiple surgeries ensued.
 They refused to hire help for either themselves or their house.

 “My parents’ life decisions have greatly impacted me and I am very resentful,” says Heitger-Marek.
 “I love my mother, but I am at my wit’s end.
 I can’t even begin to tell you how many times my husband and I have suggested options to improve my parents’ quality of life and they have turned us down.
 I feel like we could open a senior care business because of all the programs, aid and other things we have looked into for them.

-What to Do When Your Parents Refuse Help
+What to Do When Your Aging Parents Won’t Listen

-We asked experts for their advice on what to do in situations like this — and unlike some parents, we did, in fact, listen!
-(Though, some of this advice may not apply to a loved one with dementia.)
+We asked experts for their advice on what to do in situations like this — and unlike some parents, we did, in fact, listen.

-- Think ahead.
-Is there a milestone they want to be around for, such as a wedding, graduation or anniversary?
+Is there a milestone they want to be around for, such as an anniversary, graduation or wedding?
 Then bring it up!

-Have you or your family had an experience before where your parents didn’t listen?
-What did you do to resolve the matter?
-Share your story with us in the comments below.
+Have you or your family had an experience like this before?
+What advice do you have for others’ aging parents who won’t listen?
+We’d like to hear your story in the comments below.